 - We used to recommend that surnames were followed by initials in line with BRC guidance (e.g. Long, M.P.).
 However, due to a proliferation of similar names, we now recommend that all new names include full forenames.
-"Long, Maria P." and "Maria P. Long" are both fine, but please use one or other format consistently, rather than a mixture. - Whenever you enter a new recorder name for the first time, double-check that you have spelled it correctly, use ALL the recorder's initials and get all the full-stops, spaces and commas in the right place and right order!
-Avoid using abbreviated names or nicknames. - Always use precisely the same recorder name spelling and format when entering subsequent records by them, singly or in combination with others. - Don't include titles unless omission would cause offence or is necessary to distinguish between two otherwise identical names. - Enter each name in full, e.g. 'Smith, Peter & Smith, Mary' rather than 'Peter & Mary Smith' or 'Smith, Peter & Mary'.
+(Long, Maria P. or even just Maria P. Long). - However, there is a lot to be said for using the same approach consistently.
+So, if you have been using the "Surname, initials" format for years, you may wish to continue with that format even for 'new' names.
+But make sure that whenever you enter a new recorder name for the first time, you spell it correctly, use ALL the recorder's initials and get all the full-stops, spaces and commas in the right place and right order! - Always use precisely the same recorder name spelling and format when entering subsequent records by them, singly or in combination with others. - Don't include titles unless omission would cause offence or is necessary to distinguish. - Enter each name in full, e.g. 'Smith, Peter & Smith, Mary' rather than 'Peter & Mary Smith' or 'Smith, Peter & Mary'. - Only use abbreviations for organisations where these are nationally recognisable (i.e. 'BSBI' or 'RSPB' would be fine, 'DBC' isn't.) - When entering new recorders' details in MapMate, enter location "unknown" and no comment.

-- Only use abbreviations for organisations where these are nationally recognisable (i.e., 'BSBI' or 'RSPB' would be fine, 'DBC' isn't.) - When entering new recorders' details in MapMate, enter location "unknown" and no comment. - If the Recorder is in a small group probably of up to three or possible four, then all names should be included starting with theirs.
-Where the party is larger, then start with a named recorder the Recorder or group leader and then write "BSBI group" or "BSBI field meeting" e.g., "McIntosh, James W.| BSBI field meeting". - Where possible, avoid using impersonal recorder names records without a named person are often less trusted.
-E.g., do not use "VC116 Recorder", "BSBI field meeting", "Local group" etc.
+• If the Recorder is in a small group probably of up to three or possible four, then all names should be included starting with theirs.
+Where the party is larger, then start with a named recorder - the Recorder or group leader and then write "& BSBI group" or "& BSBI field meeting" e.g. "McIntosh, James W. & BSBI field meeting".